lui-dias/explorer/README.md

 _Icons from [vscode-icons](https://github.com/vscode-icons/vscode-icons)_

-It's a file explorer with some features that I think it would be nice for a file explorer to have.
-Extremely WIP.
+It's a file explorer with some features that I think it would be nice for a file explorer to have. **Extremely WIP**.

 ## How to run
 ```